A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: Preliminaries: Noncooperative games and equilibrium seeking via operator splitting

-\begin{definition} A profile $K^{\star} = (K^{1^{\star}},\ldots,K^{N_P^{\star}}) \in \mathcal{C}$ satisfying $K^{\star} \in BR_K(K^{\star})$ is a \textit{generalized feedback Nash equilibrium} (GFNE) of the dynamic game $\mathcal{G}_{\infty}^{\text{\text{LQ}}}$. \end{definition}
+\begin{definition} A profile $K^{\star} = (K^{1^{\star}},\ldots,K^{N_P^{\star}})$ satisfying $K^{\star} \in BR_K(K^{\star})$ is a \textit{generalized feedback Nash equilibrium} (GFNE) of the dynamic game $\mathcal{G}_{\infty}^{\text{\text{LQ}}}$. \end{definition}

-Although GFNEs and GNEs are similar concepts, designing GFNE-seeking routines is considerably more challenging: Being infinite-dimensional and stochastic, the results from Section \ref{sec: Preliminaries} cannot be readily applied to Problem \eqref{eq: Best_Response_GFNE}.
-Indeed, even the definition of a vGFNE is less clear, as the space of policies, $\mathcal{L}(\ell_{\infty}^{N_y},\ell_{\infty}^{N_u})$, it not a Hilbert but a Banach space (and, consequently, is not equipped with an inner product) \cite{Conway2007}.
-In the following, we propose to overcome these challenges by considering a specific, but equivalent, representation of the feedback policies.
-We show how this can be leveraged to approximate the best-response mappings $BR_{K}^p$ ($\forall p\in\mathcal{P}$) using finite-dimensional robust optimization problems, thus enabling the design of a vGFNE-seeking algorithm for dynamic games.
+Although GFNEs and GNEs are similar concepts, designing GFNE-seeking routines is considerably more challenging: Since Problem \eqref{eq: Best_Response_GFNE} is infinite-dimensional and stochastic, it cannot be approached by the FBS routine from Section \ref{sec: Operator_Splitting}.
+Indeed, even defining a vGFNE is not straightforward, as the strategy space $\mathcal{L}(\ell_{\infty}^{N_y},\ell_{\infty}^{N_u})$ is a Banach space, and therefore it is not equipped with an inner product \cite{Conway2007}.
+In the following, we propose to overcome these issues by considering a specific, but equivalent, representation of the policies $K^p$, for all $p\in\mathcal{P}$.
+We show how this representation can be leveraged to recast the best-response mappings $BR_{K}^p$ ($\forall p\in\mathcal{P}$) as finite-dimensional optimization problems, thus enabling the design of vGFNE-seeking algorithms for solving dynamic games.